Non Principal Private Residence

-Kildare County Council can still accept NPPR application forms and payment for the charge which can be paid by cheque, postal order, bank draft, credit or debit card.
+Kildare County Council can still accept NPPR application (instalment) forms only and payment for the charge can be paid by cheque, postal order, bank draft, credit or debit card.
 Please note cash can not be accepted.
-The amount owing if an individual did not pay the charge but owned an NPPR property from 2009 - 2013 is now €4,220.
-This amount will increase signifcantly from 1st September 2014 therefore a non compliant owner will then ow €7,230.
+The amount owing if an individual did not pay the charge but owned an NPPR property from 2009 - 2013 was €4,220.
+However, this amount has increase significantly from 1st September 2014 therefore a non compliant owner would now owe €7,230.
 Further details are available at www.nppr.ie

 The NPPR team at Kildare County Council can be contacted as follows:

-NPPR Section, Athy Customer Service Point, Rathstewart, Athy, Co Kildare
+Kildare County Council, Athy Municipal District Office, NPPR Section, Rathstewart, Athy, Co Kildare

 E-mails should be directed to: email@example.com